Human remains found in jaws of alligator in Houston after woman reported missing

 "Patrol officers located the remains of a woman in the jaws of an alligator in the Horsepen Bayou … while searching the area for a woman reported missing," Houston police said in a statement Wednesday.

-A sergeant fatally shot the alligator "to prevent it from doing more damage to the remains," officials said.
+A sergeant shot and killed the alligator "to prevent it from doing more damage to the remains," officials said.
 A dive team later recovered the woman's body and dead alligator from the bayou, police said.

 Police said the husband of the victim, an unnamed woman in her 60s, reported her missing early Tuesday morning, CBS affiliate KHOU-TV reported.
 He told police she went for a walk around 7:30 p.m.
 Monday and never returned.